-Silk cut on the bias with cap sleeves, slits for movement at the hem of each side seam, bust darts that hit me just right, side zipper, french seams, back darts: This Silk Tunic.
+This Tunic: Silk cut on the bias with cap sleeves, slits for movement at the hem of each side seam, bust darts that hit me just right, side zipper, french seams, back darts.
 I’ve had it for over 10 years, which is long enough that I have no memory of where I got it.
 In some ways it is so simple, but the details are just so exquisite.

 When it started to wear through in a few places, I though it was time to take it apart and pattern off of it, but then I started reading about visible mending, and wondered if I could make it last a little longer.

 It’s wearing through at point of pressure, obviously, so here we see the dart pulling, and on the back behind my arm.
-I found a similarly-colored silk dress at Goodwill, so I used part of the interfaced collar facing to lay behind the weak spots–I hope it doesn’t prove to be too heavy for the light silk.
+I found a similarly-colored silk dress at a thrift store, so I used part of the interfaced collar facing to lay behind the weak spots–I hope it doesn’t prove to be too heavy for the light silk.

 I used DMC floss in a very similar color as the silk.
 I thought about doing a more dramatic color, but considering the location of the repair-ahem-I figured I don’t need any more attention there, just a subtle texture.
 Plus, it intersects with the net overlay.
 The stitch is a variation on the Cretan Stitch, and had to keep adjusting to get the angle more leaf/feather-like, and filled in the gaps at the end.

 When I fell down rollerskating I bust a hole in the knee of my favorite thick leggings (no roller derby for me!).
 Rather than tossing them out, I decided to try mending them.

 I layered a lighter knit behind the hole for support.
 Again I opted for a subtle texture, black floss on black knit, but in a radiating stitch that evokes the collision that caused the damage.
 Weirdly, I like the pants more now with the repair. ❤